-- A data model is a collection of concepts for describing data. - A schema is a description of a particular collection of data, using the a given data model. - The relational model of data is the most widely used model today. - Main concept: relation, basically a table with rows and columns. - Every relation has a schema, which describes the allowed contents of columns, or fields.
+- A data model is a collection of concepts relating data. - A schema is a particular data organization implementing a data model. - The relational model of data is the most widely used model today. - Main concept: relation, basically a table with rows and columns. - Every relation has a schema, which describes the allowed contents of columns, or fields.